Occlusion-Aware Multi-Object Tracking via Expected Probability of Detection: Introduction

 \section{Introduction}

 Multi-object tracking (MOT) refers to estimating the number and locations of multiple moving objects, given sets of noisy detections~\cite{MTT-Survey:2015}.
-The corresponding tracking algorithms are key in fields such as aerial and naval security~\cite{BlackmanPopoli:1999} or autonomous driving~\cite{KITTI-dataset:2012}.
-Most sensors require a clear \emph{line of sight} to detect objects, but \emph{occluding} objects, can block this visibility.
+The corresponding tracking algorithms are key, e.g., in aerial and naval security~\cite{BlackmanPopoli:1999} or autonomous driving~\cite{KITTI-dataset:2012}.
+Most sensors require a clear \emph{line of sight} to detect objects, but \emph{occluding} moving objects can block this visibility.
 When a tracking algorithm fails to predict occlusion, it may lose sight of occluded objects, which can hinder users in safety-critical situations.

 Numerous methods have been proposed to handle such occlusion situations across diverse domains and sensors.
 The strategies for handling occlusion can vary significantly, ranging from solutions based on \emph{ad-hoc} approaches to those grounded in \emph{physical models}.
 In particular, the methods can be classified into \emph{(i)} fully ad-hoc, \emph{(ii)} combined ad-hoc and model-based, and \emph{(iii)} fully model-based strategies.
 Note that by an \emph{ad-hoc} solution, we mean that the solution includes some procedure that is \emph{inconsistent} with a principled (e.g., probabilistic) approximation that leverages the essential physical assumptions about occlusions sketched above.